RomanHornung/PPerfEstComplex/README.txt

   to replaced by actual numbers, the directories have to be adjusted and you need to specify your e-mail address; an e-mail will be sent to this address once the job is finished).

+  Note that it is possible to use other parallelization techniques (e.g., the parallel R package) than RMPISNOW to reproduce the results.
+This is because we use a specific seed for each line in the scenariogrid data frames created by the simulation.R scripts.
+  Each line in these data frames correspond to one iteration in the simulation studies, respectively (see the corresponding files for details).
+This makes the reproducibility independent of the specific type of parallelization.
+However, to use a different type of parallelization than RMPINOW, it is necessary to modify the simulation.R scripts accordingly.